vetlehjelmtvedt/TranscriptApp/README.md

 # TranscriptApp v1.0.0
  A transcript app to transcribe long videos into a text file.
+Ca be used transcribe long videos, lectures, debates and so on.
+The possibilities are endless!

  Setup: